8 Reasons Your Car Could Be Shuddering While Accelerating

 7. Damaged Wheels

-Those small bumps we mentioned above are also the enemy to your wheels.
+If you’re getting a vibration when accelerating those small bumps we mentioned above are also the enemy to your wheels.

 And bigger bumps, potholes and shoddy construction work are even more likely to throw your wheels out of balance and make your car shimmy.